Bunsly/JobSpy/README.md

 ### I'm having issues with my queries.
 What should I do?

-Broadening your filters can often help.
-Additionally, try reducing the number of `results_wanted`.
+Try reducing the number of `results_wanted` and/or broadening the filters.
 If issues still persist, feel free to submit an issue.

+### I'm getting response code 429.
+What should I do?
+You have been blocked by the job board site for sending too many requests.
+Wait a couple seconds or use a VPN.

 ### How to enable auth?